-The key to bounded stamps was defining an intermediate unbounded mechanism and showing that it was possible to perform comparisons without requiring a global total order; this was the bulk of the proof correctness; bounded stamps were then derived as an encoding into a finite set of symbols.
+We have brought the attention to the fact that causally ordering a limited number of replicas does not require the full expressive power of version vectors.
+Due to the limited number of configurations among replicas, data causality tracking does not necessarily imply the use of unbounded mechanisms.
+As a consequence, Charron-Bost's minimality of vector clocks cannot be transposed to version vectors.
+The key to bounded stamps was defining an intermediate unbounded mechanism and showing that it was possible to perform comparisons without requiring a global total order.
+Bounded stamps were then derived as an encoding into a finite set of symbols.
 This required the definition of a non-trivial symbol reuse mechanism that is able to progress even if an arbitrary number of replicas ceases to participate in the exchanges.
 This mechanism may have a broader applicability beyond its current use (e.g. log dissemination and pruning) and become a building block in other mechanisms for distributed systems.